 Problems could include both civil and criminal charges.
 A defendant and the plaintiff who was hurt will need attorneys.
 But they need lawyers with experience in similar cases ready to go.
 If the drunk driver did not have liability insurance, the injured party might be entitled to recover damages from the driver.

 In some cases, it makes more sense to get reparations from the criminal DUI defendants.
 Here, a civil plaintiff would send his or her tort lawyer to begin negotiations with the prosecutor or judge.
 The idea here is to garnish payments or to send the perp to jail.

 Contrast this with a civil case.
-In that situation, a DUI victims could win a jury decision and still lose.
-Because of bankruptcy laws, it is likely the plaintiff would recover nothing from the judgment.
+In that situation, DUI victims could win a jury decision and still lose.
+You heard right!
+Because of bankruptcy laws, it is likely that you, the plaintiff, would recover nothing from the judgment.